List of characters in the Mahabharata: Sudakshina

-Sudakshina (Sanskrit: सुदक्षिण) was a king of the Kambojas, and fought on the side of the Kauravas in the Kurukshetra War.

 Sudeshna

-Sudeshna was the wife of King Virata, at whose court the Pandavas spent a year in concealment during their exile.
-She was the mother of Uttara, Uttarā, Shveta and Shankha.
-She had a younger brother named Kichaka and a brother-in-law named Sahtanika.

 Sunaka

-Sunaka was the son of Sage Ruru and Pramadvara. this royal sagwas a member of Yudhishthira's assembly.
-He get a sword from king Harivansa and he giving it to king Ushinara.
+Sunaka was the son of Sage Ruru and Pramadvara.
+This royal sage was a member of Yudhishthira's assembly.
+He received a sword from King Harivamsha and presented it to the king Ushinara.

 Surya

-Surya is the god of sun and day.
-He is son of Aditi and Kashyapa.
-He is consort of Saranyu.
-In the epic, he was the first god called by Kunti using the mantra given by sage Durvasa to obtain a child.
+Surya, the Sun god, was the first god called by Kunti using the mantra given by the sage Durvasa to obtain a child.
 She did it out of curiosity and gave birth to Karna, who was born with indestructible armour and earrings.
-During that time she wasn't married and had to abandon the child.
-Later in the epic, Surya gave Akshaypatra to Yudhishthira.
+During that time, as she was not married, she had to abandon the child.
+Later in the epic, Surya gave the Akshaya Patra to Yudhishthira.

-Sutsoma
+Susharma

+Susharma was the king of the Trigarta Kingdom.
+He supported the Kauravas in the war.
+He was a friend of Duryodhana.
+He was killed by Arjuna on the fourteenth day of the war.

+Sutasoma

-Sutsoma was the son of Bhima and Draupadi.
-He was the second brother among Upapandavas.
+Sutasoma was the son of Bhima and Draupadi.
+He was the second brother among the Draupadeyas.